When you buy something using the links on our posts, we may earn a small commission at no additional cost to you. Learn

 - Chest Piece/Head

 The chest piece should be made from stainless steel.
 Stainless steel is a good conductor of sound and highly durable so air leak will be prevented.
 Chest pieces made from aluminum and zinc alloy are also great but stainless steel tops them for the sound quality amplified.

-The tube is responsible for sound transmission and elimination of external noises.
-It should be made from thick material like polyvinylchloride.
+The tube is responsible for sound transmission and the elimination of external noises.
+It should be made from thick material like polyvinyl chloride.
 It should be crack-resistant and can be conveniently folded without kinking or breaking.

 The diaphragm should be made from a high-quality flexible material like resin and PE compound film.
 It should be air-sealed to ensure that the amplified sound is clear.
 If possible, having a non-chill rim within the diaphragm will be helpful especially for pediatric patients.

 Top 10 Best Stethoscopes for Nurses